Finance your higher education through a lender with a strong social mission and terms that fit your budget.

 What makes CommonBond student loans unique?

-CommonBond is set apart by the dedication shown to giving back.
+CommonBond is set apart by the dedication it’s shown to giving back.
 For every loan funded through its platform, a child in need gets their education funded for a year.
-On top of that, CommonBond has helped establish schools in four underserved different countries.
+So far, over 2,000 students have had their education funded by CommonBond.
+On top of that, the lender has helped establish over 420 schools in four underserved countries: Ghana, Guatemala, Laos and Nicaragua.

 What are CommonBond student loans?

 CommonBond student loans are available for undergrads, graduate students and MBA students.

 All three loans are unsecured.
 Applicants will need to be enrolled at least half-time or are set to be enrolled in the coming year.
 CommonBond lists eligible schools on its website, all of which are either Title IV or nonprofit.

 While there’s a good deal of overlap between graduate and undergraduate loans, MBA student loans have some unique characteristics.
 The first is that there’s no requirement for a cosigner.
 (Both undergraduate and graduate loans require someone who is creditworthy to cosign.)

 CommonBond student loans and refinancing options are available in all states except: Idaho, Louisiana, Mississippi, Nevada, South Dakota and Vermont.